DASA-Design/PyDASA/README.md

 6. **handler**

    1. test_influence.py: test for the SensitivityHandler class for understanding variance in the coefficients.
 NOT NOW!!! ❌
-   2. test_phenomena.py: test for the main Solver() class of the project 🔶👨‍💻⚠️ WORKING HERE ⚠️
+   2. test_phenomena.py: test for the main Solver() class of the project TODO⚠️
-   3. test_practical.py test for the SimulationManager class to control all the montecartlo simulations of all data TODO ⚠️
+   3. test_practical.py test for the SimulationManager class to control all the montecartlo simulations of all data 🔶👨‍💻⚠️ WORKING HERE ⚠️

    ---
 7. **utils**